 We should start by saying that BCBS/IOSCO’s statement generally makes sense to us.

 BCBS/IOSCO’s approach sees the benefit of avoiding a single tidal wave of firms and would give more time to the smaller firms to get ready.
 But at the same time it maintains the industry focus on IM compliance and sticks to its original principles.

 All-in-all, BCBS/IOSCO’s recommendation seems a fair compromise.

 The alternative approach heavily debated in the industry was to move back the entire Phase 5 by a year.
-A full delay for all firms would not have solved any of the recognised problems, with large numbers likely to have ‘kicked the Initial Margin can down the road’ for another year.
+A full delay for all firms would not have solved any of the recognised problems, with large numbers likely to have kicked the can down the road for another year.